 - cPanel

-Both of these approaches are very effective in removing the robots.txt file from your website.
+Both approaches are very effective at removing the robots.txt file from your website.
 But since this isn’t usually recommended, you can also disable it if you want to stay safer.
 You can disable it using the WordPress dashboard or edit it using a plugin, FTP, or cPanel.

 So, can you remove or disable the robots.txt file now?
 Do let us know if you have ever tried it.